slaz-bioinf/upo_tfm/README.md

-# upo_tfm
+# Endometrial transcriptomic signatures of female infertility uncovered through RNA-seq and covariate-adjusted differential expression analysis
-Transcriptomic analysis of endometrial samples from infertile patients using RNA-seq and covariate-adjusted differential expression (R &amp; Python scripts, processed results, and supplementary materials).
+Transcriptomic analysis of endometrial samples from infertile patients using RNA-seq and covariate-adjusted differential expression.
+This repository includes the Python and R scripts used in this work (Master's Thesis project, Máster en Análisis Bioinformático Avanzado, Universidad Pablo de Olavide)